 - How to read a transvaginal ultrasound?

-- How far off can a transvaginal ultrasound be?
+- How is a transvaginal ultrasound done?

 - Ask a doctor a question free online